I Was Falsely Accused of Sexual Harassment and Fired. I Sued.

 In August 2017, a woman named Jemma Beale was convicted and jailed for 10 years for falsely accusing 15 men of sexual assault.
 Before police realized she was a serial accuser, she had received some $14,000 from the taxpayer in compensation, and one of the men she had falsely accused had already spent two years in prison.

 The solution to this problem is due process.
 Unfortunately, due process in cases of alleged sexual misconduct is becoming an increasingly rare commodity.
 Many organizations are so paranoid about being branded “soft on sexual misconduct” that they’re willing to dispense with it to avoid that perception.
 This seems especially bad on college campuses in the US.
-In an interview February 2018, US Supreme Court Justice Ruth Bader Ginsburg agreed that in some colleges, males accused of sexual misconduct were not being given a fair hearing, which she said contravened “one of the basic tenets of our system.”
-In August 2017, four feminist Harvard law professors – Gersen, Elizabeth Bartholet, Nancy Gertner, and Janet Halley – released a paper called “Fairness for All,” writing that procedures on campuses “are frequently so unfair as to be truly shocking.”
+In an interview in February 2018, US Supreme Court Justice Ruth Bader Ginsburg agreed that in some colleges, males accused of sexual misconduct were not being given a fair hearing, which she said contravened “one of the basic tenets of our system.”
+In August 2017, four feminist Harvard law professors – Gersen, Elizabeth Bartholet, Nancy Gertner, and Janet Halley – released a paper titled “Fairness for All Students Under Title IX,” writing that procedures on campuses “are frequently so unfair as to be truly shocking.”
 For example, “some colleges and universities fail even to give students the complaint against them, or notice of the factual basis of the charges, the evidence gathered, or the identities of witnesses.”
 I can relate.

 Particular opprobrium should go to those who call for action against people who’ve been accused of trivial things.
 A demand that action be taken against someone you suspect to be a rapist, even in the absence of due process, is understandable (though still not excusable).
 I have far less sympathy when the alleged offense itself is minor or innocuous, the sexual equivalent of a “microaggression.”
-The case of former Vice President Joe Biden, who was heavily criticized for kissing a female legislator on the back of the head before a rally, is the prime example.
+The case of former US Vice President Joe Biden, who was heavily criticized for kissing a female legislator on the back of the head before a rally, is the prime example.
 That a man as good and earnest as Biden, someone who has spent much of his life fighting for women’s rights, is smeared as some sort of molester for his ebullient warmth is an indication of how out of control the Me Too movement has gotten.
 Far from being something that empowers women, it’s becoming something that weakens them, that cripples them with neuroses and urges them to take offence at any perceived slight or informality.
 This is something that should be resisted by women as well as men.
 In an article in the New York Times, Daphne Merkin worried about a return to a “victimology paradigm,” in which young women “are perceived to be – and perceive themselves to be – as frail as Victorian housewives.”
-“Let’s not turn women into snowflakes,” former Secretary of State Condoleezza Rice, speaking on the same issue, told CNN.
+“Let’s not turn women into snowflakes,” former US Secretary of State Condoleezza Rice, speaking on the same issue, told CNN.
 “Let’s not infantilize women.”

 Faith Moore, writing in PJ Media, put it more bluntly.
 “Imagine a conversation in which one person says, ‘I was sexually harassed,’ and the other says, ‘Me too!’ but the first person is talking about being violently forced to submit to sexual intercourse against her will, and the second person is talking about being asked out for a drink.
 I feel like the first person would be justified in punching the second one in the face.”